Do Go On - 397 - Aviator Charles Kingsford Smith

 Exactly.

-It's easy to Google.
+It's just, it's recognisable, it's easy to Google.

 It's eye-catching.